ibm-cloud-architecture/refarch-cloudnative-bluecompute-web/README.md

 - Configure the application

-  This need to change the Cloud Foundry application route for your own web application hostname.
+  You need to change the Cloud Foundry application route for your own web application hostname.
 Edit the `StoreWebApp/manefest.yml` file to update the name and host fields:

   ```yml
   applications: